peterruler/react-webapp-frontend/README.md

 ## Demo

-- [Demo on webserver](http://keepitnative.xyz:5000) (if the server is up, it should work as expected on non-SSL)
+- The Webapp is no longer online on [http://keepitnative.xyz:5000](http://keepitnative.xyz:5000)
+- Please use a local installation instead to test the application

 ## Getting Started